mobizt/Firebase-ESP-Client/README.md

 ## Migrate from Firebase-ESP8266 or Firebase-ESP32 to Firebase-ESP-Client

-All function for Realtime database between these libraries are compattible.
+All functions for Realtime database between these libraries are compattible.
 [See this guide](/examples/README.md) for migrating.